AndreasDanielKlumpp/gui_tool---GUI-framework-for-batch-processing/README.md

 v035

-## gui_tool - GUI framework for batch processing

-Gui framework for batch processing e.g. for batch coversion of multiple files inside of folders and their sub folders This example: Batch processing of image files for 4 levels of subfolders: (1) jpg to baseline jpg (non progressive) via jpegtran (2) png to jpg via imagemagick (convert)
+Batch processing of image files for 4 levels of subfolders: (1) jpg to baseline jpg (non progressive) via jpegtran (2) png to jpg via imagemagick (convert)

 ### Content